bryanoliveira/xml2conll/README.md

 A simple script to convert XML Named Entity Recognition annotations to the CONLL format.

+## Install

-## Dependencies
+### Dependencies

+You will need the following dependencies:

+- python 3
+- pip 3

+### Requirements

+The following requirements will be needed.
+They can be installed mannually using the following list:

+- nltk

+Or, just by running the following command:

-Run `pip install -r requirements.txt` to install requirements.
+`pip3 install -r requirements.txt`

 ## Usage